ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

-such as [Paraview](https://paraview.org) for post-processing The computationally expensive routines written in C++ and Fortran have been designed with Fluid-Structure Interaction (FSI) problems in mind, this resulting in minimal overhead between function calls.
+such as [Paraview](https://paraview.org) for post-processing The computationally expensive routines written in C++ and Fortran have been designed with Fluid-Structure Interaction (FSI) problems in mind, resulting in minimal overhead between function calls.

 ## Features
 The [structural model](https://github.com/imperialcollegelondon/xbeam)
-included in ``SHARPy`` is a Geometrically-Exact Composite Beam (GECB) [@geradin2001; @Hesse2014a] supports multibody features such as hinges, joints and absolute and relative nodal velocity constraints.
+included in ``SHARPy`` is a Geometrically-Exact Composite Beam (GECB) [@geradin2001; @Hesse2014a] supports multibody features such as hinges, joints and absolute and relative nodal velocity constraints through Lagrange Multipliers.
 Rigid body motion can be prescribed or simulated.
 The structural solver supports distributed and lumped mass formulation (or a combination of both).
 Time-integration is carried out using a Newmark-$\beta$ scheme.